All individuals looking to join the Armed Forces will be required to attend a Military Entrance Processing Station.

 There are various ways to fail MEPS and differing repercussions.

-These disqualification use code 3T- temporary medical condition.
+These disqualifications use code 3T- Temporary Disqualification.

 For some tests, such as blood pressure, you could be asked to see a private health care professional to get separate readings and potential evaluation on why it is high.